Arm#

 when started

-if <not <[Arm1 v] move to position x:[0] y:[500] z:[0] [mm v] ?>>
+if <not <[Arm1 v] increment position by x:[0] y:[500] z:[0] [mm v] ?>> then

-Arm move end effector?#
+arm move end effector?#

 <[Arm1 v] move end effector to [pitch v] [0] degrees?>